sparanoid/almace-scaffolding/_app/_posts/note/2014-06-05-markup-example.md

 - <del>Deleted</del> text should use `<del>` and <ins>inserted</ins> text should use `<ins>`.
 - Superscript <sup>text</sup> uses `<sup>` and subscript <sub>text</sub> uses `<sub>`.

+* With the exception of Nietzsche, no other madman has contributed so much to human sanity as has Louis Althusser.
+He is mentioned twice in the Encyclopaedia Britannica as someone’s teacher.
+There could be no greater lapse: for two important decades (the 60s and the 70s), Althusser was at the eye of all the important cultural storms.
+He fathered quite a few of them.
+* This newly-found obscurity forces me to summarize his work before suggesting a few (minor) modifications to it.
+    * Society consists of practices: economic, political and ideological.
+        * Althusser defines a practice as:
+        * “Any process of transformation of a determinate product, affected by a determinate human labour, using determinate means (of production)”
+            * The economic practice (the historically specific mode of production) transforms raw materials to finished products using human labour and other means of production, all organized within defined webs of inter-relations.
+The political practice does the same with social relations as the raw materials.
+Finally, ideology is the transformation of the way that a subject relates to his real life conditions of existence.
+                * This is a rejection of the mechanistic worldview (replete with bases and superstructures).
+It is a rejection of the Marxist theorization of ideology.
+It is a rejection of the Hegelian fascist “social totality”.
+It is a dynamic, revealing, modern day model.
+                * “The objective internal reference … the system of questions commanding the answers given”
+            * Subjects to what?
+The answer: to the material practices of the ideology.
+This (the creation of subjects) is done by the acts of “hailing” or “interpellation”.
+These are acts of attracting attention (hailing) , forcing the individuals to generate meaning (interpretation) and making them participate in the practice.
+                * Subjects to what?
+The answer: to the material practices of the ideology.
+This (the creation of subjects) is done by the acts of “hailing” or “interpellation”.
+These are acts of attracting attention (hailing) , forcing the individuals to generate meaning (interpretation) and making them participate in the practice.
+                * What happens in a pluralistic environment rich in competing ideologies?
+                    * Clarifying the HOW, though, does not shed light on the WHY.
+                        * is the fact that in the new one, the second text is articulated with the lapses in the first text … (Marx measures) the problematic contained
+            * Ideology is a practice with lived and material dimensions.
+It has costumes, rituals, behaviour patterns, ways of thinking.
+The State employs Ideological Apparatuses (ISAs) to reproduce ideology through practices and productions: (organized) religion, the education system, the family, (organized) politics, the media, the industries of culture.
+* These theoretical tools were widely used to analyze the Advertising and the film industries.

+1. Ordered list
+3. Ordered list
+    1. Ordered list
+        1. Ordered list
+        2. Ordered list
+            1. Ordered list
+                1. Ordered list
+                2. Ordered list
+            2. Ordered list
+                1. Ordered list
+            3. Ordered list
+    2. Ordered list
+        1. Ordered list
+        2. Ordered list
+4. Ordered list

 Most of these elements are styled by browsers with few modifications on our part.

 Maui and his rough as guts piece of pounamu, what a stink buzz.
 Bro, quater-acre patches are really naff good with bung mates, aye.
 You have no idea how beached as our random kais were aye.
 Every time I see those beautiful lengths of number 8 wire it's like Castle Hill all over again aye, do you happen to have a bucket or a hose bro?